marcgg/marcgg.github.com/_posts/2014-04-09-appgyver-steroids-hybrid-native-app-tips.md

 A while ago I [wrote about AppGyver's SteroidsJS](/blog/2013/08/29/appgyver-steroids-iphone-hybrid-javascript/) and its interesting take on hybrid app development.
-Since then I've teamed up with [Kevin Tunc](http://dribbble.com/kevintunc), worked a lot and managed to actually release something [on the appstore](https://itunes.apple.com/app/liff-understand-your-life/id834944345) and won AppGyver X's app of the month.
+Since then I've teamed up with [Kevin Tunc](http://dribbble.com/kevintunc), worked a lot, managed to actually release something [on the appstore](https://itunes.apple.com/app/liff-understand-your-life/id834944345) and won AppGyver's app of the month.

 <div style="text-align: center"><img src="/assets/misc/win_app_month.jpg" /></div>

-It wasn't all that easy, so I figured I'd share some of the gotchas I ran into.
-Really this is the article I wish existed when I started development.
+It wasn't all that easy to create an hybrid app with a quality UI, so I figured I'd share some of the gotchas I ran into.
+It's a long article, but really this is what I wish was written when I started working on my app and hopefully it'll help out some people.

-Of course, like any other article I can write here,
+Of course, like any other things I write here,
 [I don't claim to know everything](/blog/2013/11/05/enough-with-the-language-trolls/).
 Please take this as it is: some tips I learned making mistakes and wasting time.
 I'm no JavaScript guru master ninja 2.0 rock star,